lockedatapublished/itsalocke/content/training/recommendedtraining.md

 ## Specialist bundles
 ### Data wrangler
-Get one to four days of wrangling data in R.  The more days of training, the more of these topics will be covered:
+Get one to four days of wrangling data in R or Python.
+The more days of training, the more of these topics will be covered:

 - Basic data manipulation
 - Tabular data manipulation